Aswanth-Ramamoorthy/Parabank-Test-Suite/README.md

 # Parabank Test Suite

-Web elements testing for the Parabank website using Robot Framework.
+GUI testing for the Parabank website using Robot Framework.

 ## Table of Contents